 Unsewing: Smaller stitches make ripping more difficult.
 Using a seam ripper with a sharp point, I cut every third or fourth stitch from the fabric side.

 Turning to the paper side, I lift the top thread and gently tug.
 If the paper rips too much, mend it with transparent tape before re-sewing.

 Removing the paper: Once all the seams around a foundation have been sewn, the paper can be removed.
 To make it easier, I use a larger needle (90/14) to perforate the paper and Aurifil thread which doesn’t break easily.
 I start by removing the paper at the outside edges of the foundation.
 To remove inside papers, gently pull the fabric away from the paper at the seam line, and the paper will pop right out.

-We think you’ll enjoy sewing up any one of the fun foundation quilts in our newest issue, but you can also find many easy foundation patterns on our website under Project Linus.
+We think you’ll enjoy sewing up any one of the foundation quilts in our magazine, but you can also find many easy foundation patterns on our website under Project Linus.

-If you have a foundation piecing tip, please share it with us.
-Got a question about the technique?
-Leave a comment we’ll try to help.
+If you have a foundation piecing tip, please share it with us by emailing email@example.com.